-(5) $$TKE{surface} = E. \tau{l}. \rho$$
+$$TKE{surface} = E.(\tau).\rho \tag{5}$$

-TKE_surface is the turbulent kinetic energy at surface.
+TKE{surface} is the turbulent kinetic energy at surface.
 E is a coefficient. τ is the norm of the wind stress. ρ is the sea surface density.

-The original CORE2 dataset is characterized by a 6 hours time resolution.
-A low-pass filter has been set to two days, 10 days, and one month.
+The original CORE2 data set is characterized by a 6-hr time resolution.
+A low-pass filter has been set to 2 days, 10 days, and 1 month.
 The mean velocity of the wind zonal and meridional components is identical in all experiments, which are summarized in Table 1.
 All experiments have been integrated from 1948 to 2009.

-3. Wind patterns
+3. Wind Patterns

 The westerlies blow from the subtropical high toward the subpolar low-pressure system.
 The trade winds blow from the subtropical high toward the equatorial low.
-They drive the north and south equatorial currents (Qiu and Lukas, 1996; Qiu and Chen, 2012), which constitute the equatorward part of the subtropical gyre.
-The trade winds converge near the equator to form a discontinuous band of convection, the inter-tropical convergence zone (ITCZ).
+They drive the north and south equatorial currents (Qiu & Chen, 2012; Qiu & Lukas, 1996), which constitute the equatorward part of the STG.
+The trade winds converge near the equator to form a discontinuous band of convection, the ITCZ.

-In the CORE2 forcings, the mean (1948-2009) wind speed of the westerlies and the trade winds is larger in the northern hemisphere (10 ms-1) compared to the southern hemisphere (8 ms-1) (Fig. 1a).
-The ITCZ is characterized by weak wind speeds (less than 5 ms-1) and strong convection patterns.
-The temporal variability shows a strong contrasting pattern between the subtropical gyres (Fig. 1b), the tropical northeastern part (Fig. 1c) of the Pacific Ocean-strongly impacted by the ITCZ and its seasonal meridional displacement-and the tropical southern part (Fig. 1d), where synoptic variability is much lower.
+In the CORE2 forcings, the mean (1948-2009) wind speed of the westerlies and the trade winds is larger in the Northern Hemisphere (10 m/s) compared to the Southern Hemisphere (8 m/s) (Figure 1a).
+The ITCZ is characterized by weak wind speeds (less than 5 m/s) and strong convection patterns.
+The temporal variability shows a strong contrasting pattern between the STG (Figure 1b), the tropical northeastern part (Figure 1c) of the Pacific Ocean-strongly impacted by the ITCZ and its seasonal meridional displacement-and the tropical southern part (Figure 1d), where synoptic variability is much lower.

-Non-linearities play a large role in determining wind stress (equations 4, 5).
-These non-linearities are strongly region-dependent and directly related to the amount of synoptic variability (Fig. 1e-g); regions where synoptic variability is high (e.g., due to cyclones and storms in the subtropical gyres, the ITCZ dynamic in the tropical eastern Pacific Ocean, and the WWB in the tropical western Pacific Ocean) experience a large decrease in mean wind stress by up to 50% in the tropics and 80% in the subtropics (experiment 1M compared to 6H).
-In the tropical Pacific Ocean, a spatial association exists between strong convection patterns and the amount of synoptic variability (Fig. 1h).
+Nonlinearities play a large role in determining wind stress (equations (4) and (5)).
+These nonlinearities are strongly region dependent and directly related to the amount of synoptic variability (Figures 1e-1g); regions where synoptic variability is high (e.g., due to cyclones and storms in the STG, the ITCZ dynamic in the tropical eastern Pacific Ocean, and the WWB in the tropical western Pacific Ocean) experience a large decrease in mean wind stress by up to 50% in the tropics and 80% in the subtropics (experiment 1M compared to 6H).
+In the tropical Pacific Ocean, a spatial association exists between strong convection patterns and the amount of synoptic variability (Figure 1h).
 Conversely, in regions where synoptic variability is low, the mean wind stress shows a weaker decrease (particularly in the southeast Pacific Ocean).

-4. Circulation strength and oxygen levels
+4. Circulation Strength and Oxygen Levels